-If consent has been sought but is not forthcoming, an application to the Court may be necessary.
+If consent has been sought but is not forthcoming, an application to the court may be necessary.

 If you are a parent concerned that the other parent is planning to take your child to live abroad then you should seek legal advice from a family law specialist.